gershnik/Translit/README.md

 ## Features

 - Type normally in any window without copy/pasting from a separate app/browser
-- Supports multiple languages: currently Russian, Ukrainian, Belarusian and Hebrew with an easy way to add more, if desired.
+- Supports multiple languages: currently Russian, Hebrew, Ukrainian and Belarusian with an easy way to add more, if desired.
 - Supports modern macOS versions
 - Distributed as signed and notarized installer - you don't need to build it yourself (but you can, if you want to).
 - Reliable installation and uninstallation on recent versions of macOS.<br/>